Close survey popup

 3. the materiality threshold set out in Article 9(4).

-Where, depending on the type of cyber threatas defined in Article 2, point (8), of Regulation (EU) 2019/881: any potential circumstance, event or action that could damage, disrupt or otherwise adversely impact network and information systems, the users of such systems and other persons and available information, the financial entity concludes that the materiality thresholds set out in Article 9(2), (3), (5) and (6) could be met, those thresholds may also be considered.
+Where, depending on the type of cyber threatmeans ‘cyber threat’ as defined in Article 2, point (8), of Regulation (EU) 2019/881; and available information, the financial entity concludes that the materiality thresholds set out in Article 9(2), (3), (5) and (6) could be met, those thresholds may also be considered.